cosalexelle/alice.lib.email-obfuscator/README.md

 It's inspired by other similar systems, such as that offered by Cloudflare (not affiliated).
 Their implementation is probably more reliable :)

+## Known Issues

+1. Some characters, mainly those with accents or emojis will not decode correctly.
+Therefore the decoded text may appear broken or it may contain the wrong characters.

 ## Usage
 See **app.js** for full example.